-History and Philosophy of Design is a platform for scholarly inquiry into design in the disciplines of architecture, urbanism and landscape architecture and in other aesthetic, spatial and technological practices.
-The aim of the program is to advance design knowledge through historical research into social, cultural and political contexts, through theoretical explorations, and through the formulation of critical perspectives.
+History and Philosophy of Design is a platform for inquiry into the disciplines of architecture, urbanism and landscape architecture, and their aligned aesthetic, technological and spatial practices.

-The three-semester program is structured around a curriculum consisting of seminars and lectures taught by the history/theory faculty of the GSD.
-Course topics taught by this faculty include history of art and architecture, history of modern urbanism, the history of science and technology in design, modern landscapes and territories, experimental design practices and many others.
-The curriculum culminates with an individual research project defined by the student in consultation with advisors.
+The program is structured around a curriculum consisting of seminars and lectures taught by the history/theory faculty of the GSD.
+Course topics taught by this faculty include history of art and architecture, landscape and environmental history, urban design and planning history, the history of science and technology in design, experimental design practices, and many others.
+The curriculum culminates with an individual research paper or a final project developed within the students’ course work.
 During their residence, students in this MDesS program have access to an unparalleled array of resources, at the GSD and throughout Harvard University.
 The study of architecture, urbanism and landscape architecture has a natural affinity with courses offered in departments such as History of Science, Visual and Environmental Studies, History, Anthropology, Literature and others.
-In addition, there are many dedicated centers at Harvard such as the Humanities Center at Harvard, the Laboratory at Harvard, the Radcliffe Institute for Advanced Study, the Minda de Gunzburg Center for European Studies and the Berkman Center for Internet and Society, that are a venue for conversations among scholars at Harvard and internationally, hosting speakers, seminars, workshops and conferences.
+In addition the Humanities Center at Harvard, the Laboratory at Harvard, the Radcliffe Institute for Advanced Study, the Minda de Gunzburg Center for European Studies and the Berkman Center for Internet and Society are venues for conversations among scholars at Harvard and internationally, hosting speakers, seminars, workshops and conferences that are open to all Harvard students.
 Together with the numerous activities at the GSD, these events provide a diverse and stimulating intellectual environment in which to pursue the degree in the History and Philosophy of Design.

 Sonja Duempelmann, Associate Professor of Landscape Architecture